 Painting Stainless Steel

-Surface preparation prior to painting is as important as it is for carbon steel.
+Surface preparation prior to paint a stainless steel surface is as important as it is for carbon steel.
 The preparation required will depend on the surface finish of the stainless steel.

 All fabrications should be degreased to remove the shop soil almost inevitably picked up while being worked.

 Water soluble solvent degreasers are most easily used.
 Consult the paint supplier for details.

 Cleanliness can be checked by ensuring that the surface dries water break free.

 How To Paint Stainless Steel